sunipkm/cmdparse/examples/README.md

 << 3.1415927300133055
 ```

-This example demonstrates less than conventional usage of `cmdparse`: it
+This example demonstrates less than conventional usage of `kmdparse`: it
 evaluates an expression written in the [Polish (prefix)
 notation](https://en.wikipedia.org/wiki/Polish_notation) as part of the parsing
 process.